+A

-Appendix A: Keywords
+Keywords

-The following is a list of keywords that are reserved for current or future use by the Rust language.
-As such, these may not be used as identifiers, such as names of functions, variables, parameters, struct fields, modules, crates, constants, macros, static values, attributes, types, traits, or lifetimes.
+The following list contains keywords that are reserved for current or future use by the Rust language.
+As such, they cannot be used as identifiers, such as names of functions, variables, parameters, struct fields, modules, crates, constants, macros, static values, attributes, types, traits, or lifetimes.

 Keywords Currently in Use